sadiq1402/TDS-Project-1/README.md

 After analyzing the dataset, one of the most interesting insights was the **limited usage of GitHub’s wiki and project features**.
 Despite these features being available for most repositories, they were often disabled or unused.
 This may suggest a preference for external documentation tools or a lack of awareness about the benefits of these features on GitHub.

-## Actionable Recommendation

-For developers, **enabling GitHub’s project and wiki features** could increase the visibility and usability of repositories.
-Using these features allows contributors and followers to understand project objectives better and collaborate more efficiently.
-Consider leveraging GitHub wikis for documentation and project boards to manage tasks, especially for open-source projects or repositories with significant follower counts.

 ## Repository Structure

 - `users.csv`: Contains information about each user, including: